 Water absorption indicates the type of leather, its condition, and how it should be cleaned.

 Water will bead on finished and pigmented leathers like those used in auto interiors.
 Water will also bead on synthetics like vinyl or bonded leather.
-Use denatured or rubbing alcohol to remove any conditioner, oil, or wax residue.
-Then follow with a diluted, water-based degreaser like our Flite®.
-If the finish is worn, exposing absorbent suede, clean these areas only with alcohol.
+Start with a water-based degreaser like our pink Flite® cleaner or 409®.
+Follow with denatured or rubbing alcohol.

-NOTE: Rub ’n Restore® colors are thin coatings and will add a protective finish.
+NOTE: Our finishes are paint, not dye.
+They will add a thin, protective finish.
 Leather that feels very warm and velvety, like aniline, will slightly cool as a result.
 For this reason, we discourage using our products on nubuck or suede, but we have had customers do it.
 The leather will continue to breathe.
 While it may still exhibit absorbent qualities, it will be more fade and stain-resistant.

 “While the product is not designed for nubuck and suede, I experimented on this sofa with the ash color and got great results.
 I used a mixture of one part Ash, one part Clear Prep, and one part distilled water.
 First I rubbed on a thin, light coat with sponge.
 It looked awful.
 Sponged on another 4-5 coats, and looks good.
 Doesn’t feel stiff or unnatural either.” – George Allred